nfrechette/acl/docs/cmu_performance.md

-# ACL vs Unreal 4 vs Unity 5

-In order to keep the progress of ACL grounded in the real world, it is imperative that we compare it against the competition out there.
-In order to do so, as many statistics as possible were extracted from Unreal 4 and Unity 5.
+# Carnegie-Mellon University database performance

-To compile the statistics, the animation database from Carnegie-Mellon University is used.
+To compile the statistics, the [animation database from Carnegie-Mellon University](http://mocap.cs.cmu.edu/) is used.
+The specific drop of the database that was used to compile these statistics is in FBX form and can be found on the Unity asset store [here](https://www.assetstore.unity3d.com/en/#!/content/19991).
+They were converted to the ACL file format using the [fbx2acl](../tools/fbx2acl) script.
+Data available upon request, it is far too large for GitHub.

 *  Number of clips: **2534**
 *  Sample rate: **24 FPS**